queso-fuego/UEFI-GPT-image-creator/README.md

 **are comfortable running them automatically.
 You may mess up your disks if you aren't careful. !!**

 ## Dependencies
-C compiler with support for C17 or higher (or minor changes will be needed), for UTF-16 string literals/u"" strings
+C compiler with support for C17 standard or higher (minor changes will be needed if using a standard older than C17), for UTF-16 u"" string literals and uchar.h header.
+Tested with gcc and clang.

 ## Build
 - Windows: `build` or `make`